 Student and graduate bank accounts

-The type of bank account that you use for your everyday banking needs is called a current account.
-Nearly everyone can have a current account, and they usually come with some standard features:
+The type of bank account you use for everyday banking needs is a current account.

 - Internet and phone banking

 - Interest on the money in the account

 - Ability to set up direct debits and standing orders

 The main difference between current and student accounts is the overdraft facility.

 Some student accounts allow overdrafts of up to £3,000, interest free.